 |By not having

-Daily parking scratchers are convenient to receive.
-You can order them online and request mail delivery, so you don't have to come to the P&TS office to get your scratchers!
+It’s easy to get daily parking scratchers.
+You can order online and request mail delivery, so you don't have to come to the P&TS office!
 For those eligible, you can choose pre-tax payroll deduction to maximize your savings.

 Also, the Commute Club doesn't need to be a year-round commitment.
 You can enroll and cancel your membership as needed.
 For example, if you only bike during warm weather, you can drop out in the winter and then rejoin in the spring.
 If you are taking a six-week class after work a few days a week, then you can drop out during the six weeks and join again when the class ends.
 We welcome your membership at any time and for any duration of one month or more!